The best pH meter to test soil conditions

 How to get the most accurate soil pH measurement

-• water plants thoroughly before pH testing: Water has a significant effect on the pH of soil.
+• Water plants thoroughly before pH testing: Water has a significant effect on the pH of soil.
 The water you use to hydrate your plants can have a pH range of anywhere from 6.5 to 8.5, depending on its mineral and chemical content.
-To control the effect of water on your pH results, always test immediately after you water your plants – and use room temperature water (read below for why)
+To control the effect of water on your pH results, always test immediately after you water your plants – and use room temperature water.

 If accuracy is top priority for you, we recommend choosing amongst digital pH meters that report reading within ±0.1 and have features like automatic temperature compensation, auto calibration, and come with a warranty from the manufacturer.
 Look for products that function in a wide temperature range and deliver pH readings on the full scale (many cheaper models won’t read anything below 4.0 or above 9.0), and be prepared to spend $50 or more.